pisarenko-net/spa-vu/README.md

 With a little collection of decks and vintage Hi-Fi devices I cannot wire them once and for all because my minidsp SHD preamp does not have enough inputs.
 I also like the appearance of vintage 80s devices, with their physical interfaces and little spectrum analyzers.
 Nothing like this exists, either modern or vintage.
 I saw https://imgur.com/a/7NiOgrQ?nc=1 once and got inspired to build something in the same spirit.

-The secondary goal is learning electronics, soldering and DIY.
+The secondary goal is education: learning electronics, soldering and DIY.
 Never done anything like this before.

 This is work in progress.